Skip to main content

 VILF allows countries or institutions to:

-• scale from isolated pilots to robust networks,
+• define the scope for scaling from isolated pilots to robust networks,

-• establish a shared governance and performance system,
+• set a common basis for governance and performance expectations,

 • align innovation with public value, strategic outcomes, and policy impact,